map from Google Maps

 (but dangerous — lots of concrete right angles and murky water)

-fishing area.
-Now it looks like an all-White enclave for rich people with fancy
+interior fishing area.
+Now it looks like an all-White enclave for rich people

-rowing boats and one conspicuous motorboat, whose motor is probably larger than
+with fancy rowing boats and one conspicuous motorboat, whose motor is probably

-the legal limit of horsepower use on White Rock Lake. map.
+larger than the legal limit of horsepower allowed on White Rock Lake. map.

 In the grass along